cinecert/imf-vtfp/readme.md

 of a given timeline among sets of CPLs, which can be useful metadata in the media manufacturing process.

+Note that in some IMF applications it will be necessary to take additional steps, following the use of the virtual track fingerprint method described below, to determine the equivalency of two virtual tracks, i.e., that the reproduced essence will be identical.
+An example of such a case can be found in ST 2067-203 ("Audio with Frame-based S-ADM Metadata Plug-in",) where the `MGASADMVirtualTrackParameterSet` element is used to select soundfield groups from the track files referenced by the respective virtual track.
+In such a case, it is necessary to compare `MGASADMVirtualTrackParameterSet` elements – using an application-specific algorithm – to fully determine the equivalence of the virtual tracks.

 This proposal defines such a fingerprint in two parts.
 The first part is a message digest over a canonical iteration of the timeline elements comprising a virtual track.
 The second part is a URI encoding of that digest.